Fig 1. Iron in three different forms.

 Iron oxide is any of three compounds that exist in three different oxidation states: iron (II) oxide (ferrous oxide, FeO); iron (III) oxide (ferric oxide, Fe2O3); and ferrosoferric oxide (Fe3O4), which has iron in both oxidation states.
 Iron (III) oxide is a red-brown powder used as a pigment and as jewelers' rouge; it occurs naturally as hematite.
 Melting point 1,565°C.

-Iron and lifeIron is required as a trace element by terrestrial living organisms.
+Iron is required as a trace element by terrestrial living organisms.
 It is the most abundant metal in humans with healthy adults possessing some 3–4 g.
 Most of this occurs in the oxygen-carrying pigment hemoglobin found in red blood cells.
 It is also a constituent as cytochromes.